kzu/kzu.github.io/_drafts/2011-05-09-msbuild-one-liners.md

 This task simply constructs a file info and returns its readonly state.
 Note that it has both input and output parameters.

-The parameters simply become properties that you can access from within the code using “this.” as MSBuild is surely generating a class for you with the given usings and properties and compiling it on the fly with the optional References element that you can specify too.
+The parameters simply become properties that you can access from within the code using “this.” as MSBuild is generating a class for you with the given usings and properties and compiling it on the fly with the optional References element that you can specify too.

 You consume it from a targets like any built-in or custom task: